klen/asgi-tools/README.rst

 .. note:: pypy3 is also supported

-**ASGI-Tools** belongs to the category of ASGI_ web frameworks, so it requires an ASGI HTTP server to run, such as uvicorn, daphne, or hypercorn.
-For example, to use it with uvicorn:
+**ASGI-Tools** belongs to the category of ASGI_ web frameworks, so it requires an ASGI HTTP server to run, such as uvicorn_, daphne_, or hypercorn_.

 .. _installation: